WTF-2024-DATA-SCIENCE-AND-AI-GROUP-4/GeoLocation_Weather_Forecast_Group_4_Python_Project/README.md

 ![weatherTextFile](https://i.imgur.com/ST7cxa5.png)

 Now you can successfully use the Weather Forecast Project on your local machine.
-## Further Improvements Going Forward:
-+ Creating a user-friendly website that can automatically detects the user's location and gives customized weather forcasts.

 ## Important Note
 + Make sure to have internet connectivity for smooth running.